-Scholarships for Young Australians worth up to $5,000 a year.
+Scholarships for Young Australians worth up to $13,000

-The Commonwealth Scholarships Program is awarding young Australians up to $5,000 a year, to study a vocational education and training (VET) qualification and $3,000 to complete an internship.
+The Commonwealth Scholarships Program is awarding young Australians up to $13,000, to study a vocational education and training (VET) qualification and complete a paid internship.

 The Community Development Program (CDP) is the Australian Government’s remote employment and community development service.

 Connections for Quality displays information about employment services providers on the Australian JobSearch website, this includes how a provider can help job seekers and employers in their local area.

 It aims to help job seekers and employers make informed choices when selecting an…

 Have your say to help shape the future of Australia’s Vocational Education and Training (VET) system.

 Australian Government agencies are working with states and territories to implement measures to manage the risk of COVID-19.
 This site will help students, parents, and education providers, as well as job seekers and employers find the information they need to make informed decisions about…